Airplanes. The safest, most convenient, and time-efficient (with the exception of teleportation) means of globetrotting.

 Turbulence is nothing to be afraid of.
 This just means that the airplane is flying through a zone that’s shifting from lower to higher pressure.
 Passengers at the front of the cabin don’t feel it as much.
 You will feel a few shifts and bumps.
 If you’re buckled in safely, there’s nothing to worry about.

-Comfort Is King: Cold, discomfort, hunger and all things unpleasant equal stress.
+Comfort Is King: Cold, discomfort, hunger, and all things unpleasant equal stress.
 Think ahead, pack a small blanket, hoodie, house shoes, or anything else that’ll make your flight cozier.
 Ask your flight attendant for a glass of water (wine), some peanuts or whatever else they have to offer.
 They’ll gladly oblige in most cases.
-Read our post on carry-on must haves right … here.
+Read our post on carry-on must-haves right … here.

 Let Your Fears Be Known: It’s nothing to be ashamed of.
 When you board the airplane, let the flight crew and some of your neighboring passengers know that you have a fear of flying.
 This will ease your mind and put them in a position to be supportive of you should anything go wrong.
 A good flight crew will check in on you on a more regular basis.
-If you have any concerns, questions or suspicions, voice them.
+If you have any concerns, questions, or suspicions, voice them.
 Your flight crew will have a sensible response for you 9.9 times out of 10.

-Skip your coffee routine the day of your flight too.
+Skip your coffee routine on the day of your flight too.
 Caffeine is linked to stress.
 If all else fails, see a professional (or not) for anti-anxiety meds.
 The thought of having meds to take in case of a panic attack of some kind will keep you a little calmer.